MicrosoftDocs/windows-powershell-docs/docset/windows/systeminsights/Set-InsightsCapabilitySchedule.md

 ```

 ### -DaysInterval
 Specifies the interval between days in the schedule.
 An interval of 1 produces a daily schedule.
-An interval of 2 runs the capabiility every other day.
+An interval of 2 runs the capability every other day.

 ```yaml
 Type: UInt16